 LogData Manager

-LDM Lego mirrorUsing LDM, managers are given total control over setting up the structure for data entry in all of our software packages.
+LDM Lego mirrorUsing LDM, administrators have total control over how data is collected and enforced.
 This includes, but is not limited to such things as:

 • defining the mandatory and/or optional load header fields